Frontier Village: Development

+Ground was broken for the park on August 1, 1960, and it was laid out so carefully that only four trees were removed.

+Operation

 The park, developed at a cost of $2 million, opened on October 21, 1961, surrounded by a high barricade of logs, and was themed to the Old West.
 Admission was $0.90 for adults, $0.45 for children (older than 12), and free (for children under 12).
 The initial public mascot of the park was an unnamed "Deputy Marshal" who greeted guests and saved them from dangerous outlaws in daily mock shootouts staged on the hour, every hour, at the park's Main Street.
 The actors were equipped with actual firearms (Colt Single Action Army revolvers and double-barrel shotguns) firing blanks filled with black powder.
 Retaining the water in an artificial canal for one of the early rides, the Indian Canoe, proved troublesome until the canal was lined with cement.
 Although the park was open year-round, operating hours were switched to weekends only during the off-season (fall to spring).
 More than one million people visited the park in its first three years of operation.

 The 1964 summer season opened on Saturday, June 20, marked by a special "Family Fun Day".
 Frontier Village was praised as "spotless, rarely jammed ... one can take in all of the rides and attractions within about four hours."
 Jim Bakich, a first-year student at San Jose City College, attempted to set a world's record for the longest continuous Ferris wheel ride in 1965, vowing to spend two full weeks aboard the park's wheel.
 Other self-claimed world records set at the park in 1966 include the finish of the longest foot-propelled scooter journey (114 mi from Big Sur, by Byron Jones) and largest pizza (4+1/2 ft in diameter).
 Dennis the Menace visited the park with his parents in the story "The Park Lark", initially published for the March 1970 issue; while there, he interacted with the marshal, an outlaw, other guests, and visited several attractions, including the Rainbow Falls trout fishing pond and the Antique Cars ride.